High school graduations ceremonies can vary as much as the students they are honoring.

-And because this year has been like no other year we can think of, we asked that they come up with some creative gift ideas in addition to a few traditional ones.
+We asked that they come up with some creative gift ideas in addition to a few traditional ones and they did not disappoint.

 Always appreciated and often put to good use, the gift of money can be turned on its head by the way it is presented.